ara3d/bowerbird/README.md

 Bowerbird simplifies and accelerates C# plug-in development by allowing you to dynamically compile assemblies on the fly for your favorite tool's C# API.

-# What is Bowerbird
+## What is it?

-It is a set of libraries and conventions based on Roslyn for enabling dynamic (scripted) C# plug-in development in different environments.
+Bowerbird a set of libraries and conventions based on Roslyn for enabling dynamic (scripted) C# plug-in development in different environments.

 ## Problem